Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              in [[!SCTE214-3]].
 A binary SCTE-35 payload is carried in the message_data field of a
              DASHEventMessageBox.
-             If a splice point is signalled,
+             If a splice point is signaled,
              media tracks MUST insert an
              IDR frame at the time corresponding
              to the event presentation time.